CumulusNetworks/docs/content/cumulus-linux-42/Layer-2/Multi-Chassis-Link-Aggregation-MLAG.md

 ## Basic Configuration

 The following procedure provides the steps required to configure MLAG.
+Follow steps 2 through 5 on each switch in the MLAG pair.

 1. On the dual-connected device, such as a host or server that sends traffic to and from the switch, create a bond that uses LACP.
 The method you use varies with the type of device you are configuring.
 On the dual-connected device, the only configuration requirement is to create a bond that is managed by LACP.